flutter/website/json.md

 #### Generating code continuously

-A _watcher_ can make our source code generation progress more convenient.
+A _watcher_ can make our source code generation process more convenient.
 It watches changes in our project files and automatically builds the necessary files when needed.
 We can start the watcher by running `flutter packages pub run build_runner watch` in our project root.